n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Webhook/README.md

     - **On Received:** This option sends the defined response code back as soon as it receives data from the webhook.

-    - **Last Node:** This option returns the data of the node that was executed before the Webhook node.
+    - **Last Node:** This option returns the data of the last node executed.
 If the Webhook node is the only node (or the first node) in the workflow, this option would just return its own data as it itself would be the node that was last executed.

 7. **Response Data:** This option becomes visible if you selected the Last Node for the Response Mode.
 Here you have three configuration options: